liquidlight/typo3-module-data-listing/README.md

 Also provided is an example datatable listing for fe_users (`FeUsersController`) that can be filter by usergroup. `FeUsersController` by default will display the following columns; `ID`, `Username`, `Usergroup`, `Title`, `First name`, `Last name`, `Email`.
 The following columns are searchable: `ID`, `Username`, `First name`, `Last name`, `Email`.

+## Installation

+1. `composer req liquidlight/module-data-listing`
+2. Add the static include or add `@import 'EXT:module_data_listing/Configuration/TypoScript/setup'` to your TypoScript
+3. Ensure the correct users have permission to view

 ## Settings

 There are a few different settings that can be set on a site-by-site basis via typoscript.
 These are stored in the following typoscript path `module.tx_moduledatalisting.configuration.[configuration_name]` where *`configuration_name`* is derived from a classes `$configurationName` property.